 Currently Contracted Issuers: The QIS will be evaluated by the Exchange as part of the annual application for recertification and final approval by the Exchange may require follow-up meetings or documentation as necessary.
-Currently-contracted QHP Issuers applying for the 2019 Plan Year Issuers may submit an update to the QIS submitted in the Plan Year 2018 Application; however, please note new questions for reporting progress on the initiative area.
-For Issuers contracted with the Exchange in 2017, Answers to these questions will be used to assess performance guarantees for Plan Year 2019.
+Currently contracted Applicants should describe updates to the previous QIS submissions.
+Note new and revised questions throughout this section.

-19.1 Issuer Information
+19.1 Applicant Information